unprofession-al/bpmon/docs/_source/content/_index.md

 BPMON allows you to group checks into __Key Performance Indicators__ (KPI's).
 A KPI for our web service could be *60% of our frontend webservers must be healthy for the KPI to be healthy*.
 Neat!

 A __Busisess Process__ (BP's) is a set of KPI's.
-Each KPI must be healty for the BP to be healthy as well.
+Each KPI must be healthy for the BP to be healthy as well.

 ## Features